controllercustom/wifi_control/README.md

 LED strings and arrays, TV IR senders, etc.

 <kbd><img alt="Block diagram showing Voice Control via WiFi to Pi Pico W, Pi Pico 2 W boards, or ESP32" src="./images/system_diagram.svg"></kbd>

+Both Apple and Microsoft promise Voice Control and Voice Access do all voice processing on the device.
+Voice recordings are not sent to servers in the Internet cloud.
+But be sure to turn off any voice diagnostic or improvement options because enabling these options do send recordings back to Apple or Microsoft.

+If you are using Amazon Echo devices, be aware as of March 28, 2025 all voice recordings will be sent to Amazon servers for processing.
+The private local voice processing option will be removed.

 ## Control an LED using Voice Control